Agency and Partnership Bar Practice Exam 2026 – All-in-One Guide to Mastering Your Bar Exam Success!

-When the agent acts outside the scope of their authority
+If the employee was acting outside the scope of employment

 Get further explanation with Examzify DeepDiveBeta